Nails

 Any period of time longer than 3 weeks makes the acrylic nails more prone to breakage, and by then the nail polish is beginning to appear dull just from the daily use of your hands.

-• First and foremost get to know your nail tech.
-When you find YOUR nail tech (and a backup that they recommend for when they are out of town) that will keep your acrylic nails looking impeccable, everything is golden.
-You will know reliably that your nails will look good, they will know when to expect you and vice versa.
+• First and foremost, get to know your nail tech.
+Keeping a regular schedule with a nail technician you trust will ensure reliability and comfort with your acrylic nails.
 You won’t have to explain your personal style too often and it will be easier for your nail tech to design looks for you or get your nail art or manicure just right.
 Also I cannot stress this enough – tip well!
-Acrylic nails are art – show your artist some appreciation, keep them just as happy to see you as you are to see them, someone whose work you appreciate and wear.
+Acrylic nails are art – show your artist some appreciation.
 You’ll also know how much your fill-ins will cost reliably, which will allow you to budget well to maintain your acrylics.

-• Secondly keep your acrylic nails clean – scrub like a surgeon.
-Make certain you get under your nails when you wash your hands and get used to gently using a nail brush to get any mess out from under your tips.
+• Scrub like a surgeon – this will ensure your acrylics stay as clean as possible.
+Make certain you get under your nails when you wash your hands and start using a nail brush to get any mess out from under your tips.
 You’d be surprised how often makeup gets under longer nails, just as an example.

-• You also want to keep your acrylic nails as dry as possible in order to prevent the acrylic overlays from lifting.
-Whenever you take a shower, wash your hands or swim, make sure to thoroughly dry your hands and nails, also get used to washing the dishes wearing gloves.
+• Keep your acrylic nails as dry as possible in order to prevent the acrylic overlays from lifting.
+Whenever you take a shower, wash your hands or swim, make sure to thoroughly dry your hands and nails.
+You will want to get used to washing dishes with gloves on as well.

-• Also moisturize your hands!
-Moisturizing is good for your hands but it can also help to extend the life of your acrylics.
+• Moisturize your hands!
+Not only is moisturizing good for your hands, but it can also help to extend the life of your acrylics.

 • Steer clear of acetone-based nail polish removers, which can make acrylic deteriorate.
 Also keep your acrylic nails polished by using long-lasting good-quality nail polishes and top coats.